marvinlabs/android-intents/README.md

 - Display an address on a map:

     `startActivity( GeoIntents.newMapsIntent( "Musée du Louvre 75058 Paris", "Le Louvre" ) );`

+- Open the navigation app for a destination:

+    `startActivity( GeoIntents.newNavigationIntent( "1 rue du Louvre 75058 Paris, France" ) );`

 - Open your application on the available market application (be it Google Play, Amazon, ...):